Rebirth Brass Band

 The cemetery is several miles away, so the funeral organizers decide to “cut the body loose” at the intersection of Claiborne and Esplanade Avenues and then proceed to the cemetery by car.
 As we near the overpass, the band switches to “Lord, Lord, Lord” at a fast march tempo and the dancers move with more force, undaunted by the heat of the midday summer sun.
 When we make the turn under the massive decks of the interstate, police sirens melt into the soundscape of instruments and singing.
 The band plays the most recognizable musical phrase in the brass band repertoire, known as the “Joe Avery riff,” a four-note trumpet call from the 1950s standard “Joe Avery Blues.”
 After each statement by the trumpets—”DA-DA-DAAA-DA!”—the crowd punctuates the riff by yelling “HEY!”
 Call-and-response phrasing, what the musicologist Samuel Floyd calls “the master trope” of black music, highlights the lack of separation between audience and performer.
 “Joe Avery” is a gesture of inclusion, because if you do not yell “HEY” along with the musicians and everyone else, you are not participating.

-excerpt taken from Roll With It: Brass Bands in New Orleans by Matt Sakakeeny, © 2013 Duke University Press
+From Roll With It: Brass Bands in New Orleans by Matt Sakakeeny, © 2013 Duke University Press

 “No One Ever Sounded Like That Before”